 "Wait—the dust is clearing—only one Vision remains!
 He destroyed them all!"

-He spun, launching a kick toward Fenix's jaw—
+He spun, launching a kick toward Fenix's jaw.
+Fenix dodged at the last second, stepping just out of reach.

 "I get the feeling you want to seriously injure me," Fenix said lightly.

 "That's right," Vision replied, glaring.
 "I never liked you.
-That dark presence around you is disgusting… I don't know how Aura tolerates it."
+Plus... there's that dark presence around you… I don't know how Aura tolerates it."

 The ground rumbled.

-"I'm only going to do good things now… so she'll stay with me," Fenix added softly.
+"I'm only going to do good things now… that way she won't get scared of me," Fenix added softly.

-Vision leapt backwards, searching for safe ground... but it was already too late.
+Vision leapt backwards, searching for safe ground... but it was already too late, he was surrounded by molten rock on all sides.

-"Defense field—spread!"
+"Defense field!
+Spread!"
 Vision shouted.
 Several clones stood around him, holding transparent shields.
+The barrier they created kept Fenix's attack from closing in, but it wasn't able to hold the heat back.

 Fenix tilted his head slightly.